 .. a planning opportunity for collaboration between your financial planner, your accountant and your lawyer

-Formulating Business Succession arrangements is an important process that should be undertaken by all business operators – whether the business operates as a sole trader, partnership, trust or a limited liability company.
+For all business operators, formulating Business Succession arrangements is an important process that should be undertaken.
+This is so regardless of whether the business operates as a sole trader, partnership, trust or limited liability company.
+We explore the reasons this is important.

 Planning Business Succession provides for certainty for the stakeholders of the business entity and/ or its operations.
 In considering who the stakeholders are that will be at risk if a significant debilitating event occurs in the life of the key decision-maker(s) in a business, think about at least the following ‘groups’ –